Isn’t bulgogi grilled? Traditionally, yes. For homecooking, however, bulgogi can be cooked in a regular frying pan.

 The marinating time is short.
 Because the meat is as thin as bacon, marinating time is ten minutes — just enough time to prep and blanch your broccoli florets.

-The cooking time specified below presumes your meat has already been sliced.
+The prep time specified below presumes your meat has already been sliced.
 If you can’t get pre-sliced pork from your grocery, you may buy a slab of pork shoulder, and stick it in the freezer for an hour or so before slicing.
 It is much easier to slice semi-frozen meat.
 You’ll be able to cut it into slices of uniform thickness.
 And, by the time you’re done slicing, the meat would have thawed to make it ready for the marinade.

 Pork bulgogi rice bowl